 Effective on July 1, 2010, the Authority entered into an amended and restated lease agreement with HMA Lake Shore, Inc. Under the terms of this agreement, the existing hospital lease was assigned to HMA Lake Shore, Inc., a private corporation.
 The terms of the lease remained substantially the same except the term which was extended until June 30, 2040, and the full amount of the lease payment was recalculated to \$389,303 annually payable in equal monthly installments.
 The amount of the monthly payment will be adjusted annually in accordance with the change in the CPI-U index.
-Other provisions required Shands at Lake Shore, Inc. to pay off the outstanding balance of the bonds described in Note 7, below, and provisions requiring clarification of lessee responsibility for building repairs and renovations.
+Other provisions required Shands at Lake Shore, Inc. to pay off the then outstanding bonds, and provisions requiring clarification of lessee responsibility for building repairs and renovations.